 Supposedly, one Munchkin actor even got stuck in a toilet bowl during a drunken lunch break and had to be rescued.
 Judy Garland also allegedly accompanied one Munchkin on a date, supervised by her mother.
 Poor Garland.
 Bad taste in men was only the least of her troubles.

 Judy Garland Was Drugged And Molested

 The Wizard Of Oz was both the beginning and end of Judy Garland's career.
-Actors in the 1930s were under contract to whatever studio they signed with, and they were systemically abused and overworked.
+Actors in the 1930s were under contract to whatever studio they signed with, and they were systemically mistreated and overworked.
 Teenage actors were often given adrenaline shots to keep them awake, and barbiturates to help them sleep.
 Garland was no exception.

 Garland was already taking pills before she was hired for Oz, but she began using them more frequently once on set.
 There are reports she was also molested and sexually harassed by both Munchkin actors and studio executives.
 Although she went on to star in a handful of other features, it was the alcohol and barbiturate addiction that began on the set of Oz that finally killed her at the age of 47.

 The Wicked Witch Got Burned On Set.
 Twice.